Azure/azure-powershell/src/Compute/Compute/help/Add-AzVhd.md

 # Add-AzVhd

 ## SYNOPSIS
-Uploads a virtual hard disk from an on-premises virtual machine to a blob in a cloud storage account in Azure.
+Uploads a virtual hard disk from an on-premises machine to Azure (managed disk or blob).

 ## SYNTAX